goodeggs/goodeggs-test-helpers/README.md

 ## Test structure

-Goodeggs tests use the BDD testing DSL from [mocha](https://mochajs.org/), with a few extras.
+Good Eggs tests use the BDD testing DSL from [mocha](https://mochajs.org/), with a few extras.

 ## Assertions

-Goodeggs tests use [chai](http://chaijs.com/), with a bunch of plugins ready for you.
+Good Eggs tests use [chai](http://chaijs.com/), with a bunch of plugins ready for you.

 ## Contributing